Cybersecurity & Tech

 Andrew Dwyer is an Addison Wheeler Research Fellow at Durham University, co-lead of the U.K. Offensive Cyber Working Group, and in Fall 2022 will be Assistant Professor in the Department of Information Security at Royal Holloway, University of London.

-Ciaran Martin is Professor of Practice at the Blavatnik School of Government at the University of Oxford.
-From 2014 to 2020 he set up and subsequently led the U.K.’s National Cyber Security Centre—part of the intelligence agency GCHQ, the board on which he served.
+Ciaran Martin is a professor of practice at the Blavatnik School of Government at the University of Oxford.
+From 2014 to 2020 he set up and then led the United Kingdom’s National Cyber Security Centre.

 Subscribe to Lawfare